🍷

 📝Exam Study NotesWSET / CMS

-• Clos Du Val founded 1972 by John Goelet (American) and Bernard Portet (French, raised at Château Lafite-Rothschild) in what would become the Stags Leap District AVA (1989)
+• Clos Du Val founded 1972 by John Goelet (American, Bordeaux merchant lineage via Barton & Guestier) and Bernard Portet (French, raised at Château Lafite-Rothschild where his father was technical director); in what would become the Stags Leap District AVA, designated 1989

-• House style: lower-alcohol, structurally restrained Bordeaux-influenced Napa Cabernet; useful counter-reference for the Stags Leap District spectrum
+• House style: lower-alcohol, structurally restrained, Bordeaux-influenced Stags Leap District Cabernet; useful counter-reference for understanding the AVA's breadth of expression.
+Estate spans approximately 350 acres across Stags Leap District and Carneros